telerik/fiddler-everywhere-docs/knowledge-base/using-fiddler-pro-dashboard.md

 1. Click **Purchase Plan** to proceed to the **Order Details** page.
 The **Order Details** page presents you with the option to choose between annual vs. monthly payments, adding additional subscription seats, and adding promotional coupons.
 By default, each plan activates a single seat.
 1. Click **Next** to proceed to the **Payment Details** page.
 There you can add a new payment method or use a saved card.
 1. Click the **Pay** button to finalize the order.
-1. Restart your Fiddler Everywhere client to activate the purchased subscription plan fully.
+1. Restart your Fiddler Everywhere client to fully activate the purchased subscription plan.

 ### Managing Subscriptions

-Only the account owners can add or remove seats, change plans, and so on.
+Only the account owners can add or remove seats, change plans, etc.

 To address the active subscription for any Fiddler products, open [https://dashboard.getfiddler.com](https://dashboard.getfiddler.com), where you will land on the main dashboard page after a successful login.